benjaminjt/media-events/README.md

 // Or for Flux/Redux/{Whatever}ux
 media.on('update', (state) => store.dispatch({ type: 'MEDIA_UPDATE', mediaState: state }));

-// Events are also emitted for when individual matches media.on('small', () => smallNow());
+// Events are also emitted for when individual sub-queries match media.on('small', () => smallNow());
 media.on('landscape', () => landscapeNow());